yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 The error message indicates the offending line number with `lineno()` and prints the problematic line of input using `matcher().line()`.
-The position on the line is indicated with an arrow placed below the line at offset `columno()` from the start of the line, where `columno()` takes tabs and wide characters into account.
+The position on the line is indicated with an arrow placed below the line at offset `columno()` from the start of the line, where `columno()` takes tabs and u32 characters into account.

 This error message does not take the window width into account, which may